genesiscommunitysuccess/docs/docs/tutorials/building-an-application/set-up-permissions.md

 Now moving to RIGHT_SUMMARY permission codes.

-Permission codes allow you to establish yes/no type access to resources (req-reps, data server, event handler), but they don’t act dynamically and they won’t filter rows based on fine-grain criteria (like dynamic permissions would).
+Permission codes enable you to establish yes/no type access to resources (request server, data server, event handler), but they don’t act dynamically and they won’t filter rows based on fine-grain criteria (like dynamic permissions would).

-For the purpose of this script we can keep things simple.
+For the purpose of this script, we can keep things simple.
 In reality, you would use a GUI to create new rights, create new profiles and assign users to profiles.
 This would give rights to each user.

 \[//\]: # (There is a plan to add a table at this point.)